 - Blood Knight: He openly promises that the Forty Thieves will go back to implied murder and mayhem under his leadership, and he makes it clear that Cassim's "don't hurt the innocent" was why he hated working for him.

-- Death by Irony: Later killed for real when the Hand of Midas that he sought so hard to get turns him into a gold statue.
+- Death by Irony: The Hand of Midas that he sought so hard to get turns him into a gold statue.

 - Disney Death: Quite surprising, as it first seemed like a typical Disney Villain Death.

 - Evil Is Bigger: Much larger than Aladdin or even his former boss Cassim.